alexclear/unix-architecture-administering-linux-course/Syllabus.md

 * Observability: flamegraphs and dynamic languages
 * Homework: show your code
 * Homework: writing a reference implementation
+* A word on package managers
+* RPM and dpkg
+* Docker and Nix
 * Homework: creating a Debian package using FPM
 * Homework: creating a Debian package using checkinstall
 * Homework: creating a Debian repo